gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 When true, the whole task will not fail when there are individual test failures, or when no assertions for a test have run.
 This can be set to true when you always want other tasks in the queue to be executed.

+## summaryOnly
+Type: `boolean`
+Default: `false`

+When true, this will suppress the default logging for individually failed tests.
+Customized logging can be performed by listening to and responding to `qunit.log` events.

 ## (-- PhantomJS arguments)
 Type: `String`
 Default: (none)